scatyf3/apply_hardware_design_hw/docs/sw_installation/index.md

 # Setting Up the System

 This directory provides tools for:
-* Installing Vitis, Vivado
+* Installing Vitis HLS, Vivado
 * Basics for creating projects.
-* Setting up the FPGA hardware